Dhruvaraju/docker-alpha/README.md

 - Build the app using `docker build -t goals-react .` in the front-end folder.
 - To start the app use `docker run --name goals-front-end -it -p 3000:3000 goals-react`
 - We have to run in terminal interactive mode else react app will stop working after it starts.

+## Adding networks to the apps

+- Create a new network using `docker network create goals-network`
+- To add a container to the network while starting a container use `--network goals-network`
+- Use the container name to connect to the container.
+- For the React app we still need to expose the node app's ports.
+- As the code for react will be built in the browser instead of the server with in the container.